Research Topics

-Latanya Monroe is a Case Manager for the University of Texas Health Science Center at Houston’s project, “Incorporation of a Health Approach to Hospital Violence Intervention Programs: The Integration of Community and Hospital-Based Initiatives to Reduce Gun Violence in a Large Metropolitan Area.”
+Latanya Monroe is a Case Manager for the University of Texas Health Science Center at Houston’s project, “Launching the Houston-HVIP: Developing and Evaluating a Hospital-Based Intervention to Reduce Recurrent Violence.”
 With a focus on trauma-informed care, community collaboration, and long-term support, she works to reduce violence, recidivism, and health disparities among at-risk populations.

 With a Master of Social Work and extensive experience in case management, behavioral health, and program development, Latanya has dedicated her career to serving marginalized communities.
 She has worked in hospital-based settings, family protective services, domestic violence shelters, anti-human trafficking organizations, and community outreach initiatives, providing critical interventions to individuals impacted by violence.